-Orkla holds its Annual General Meeting every year before the end of May.
+Orkla holds its Annual General Meeting before the end of May each year.
 Information on shareholders' right to submit items of business for consideration at the General Meeting is posted on the company's website.
 Notices of General Meetings and related documents are made available on the website no later than 21 days prior to the date of the meeting.
 The final date for giving notice of attendance is up to two business days prior to the General Meeting (date of notice of attendance).
 The right to attend and vote at the General Meeting may only be exercised for shares entered in the shareholder register no later than on the fifth business day prior to the General Meeting (record date).
-Shareholders are given the opportunity to vote on the election of every single candidate to an office in the Nomination Committee and on the Board of Directors.
+Shareholders are given the opportunity to vote on the election of each individual candidate for a position on the Nomination Committee and on the Board of Directors.
 The auditor and members of the Board of Directors and Nomination Committee are present at General Meetings.

 Shareholders who are unable to attend the General Meeting may vote by proxy.
-Orkla will appoint the Board Chair or chair of the General Meeting to vote for the shareholders, but shareholders are free to choose another proxy.
+Orkla will appoint the Board Chair or the chair of the General Meeting to vote as the proxy for absent shareholders, but shareholders are also free to choose an alternative proxy.
 The proxy form is designed in such a way that voting instructions can be given for each item of business that is to be considered.
-Shareholders who were unable to attend the Annual General Meeting in 2023 could, in addition to voting by proxy, cast a direct advance vote through Orkla's website or VPS Investor Services.
-The Board of Directors has decided that shareholders may cast such direct advance votes in 2024 too.
-Both the notice of the General Meeting and the website provide further information regarding use of proxies, advance voting and shareholders' right to submit items of business for consideration at the General Meeting.
+Shareholders who were unable to attend the Annual General Meeting in 2024 could, in addition to voting by proxy, cast a direct advance vote through Orkla's website or VPS Investor Services.
+The Board of Directors has decided that shareholders may also cast such direct advance votes in 2025.
+Both the notice of the General Meeting and the website provide further information on the use of proxies, advance voting and shareholders' right to submit items of business for consideration at the General Meeting.